Vandalism Lawyer in Austin, TX

 Sentences for criminal mischief convictions include fines ranging from $500 to $10,000 and possible jail sentences ranging from 180 days to two years.
 Some think that criminal mischief charges are not very harsh and won’t affect their future, but that’s far from the truth.
 A criminal mischief conviction gives you a criminal record that will follow you for the rest of your life.
 So even if your sentence is not very severe, the lingering consequences will affect you societally much longer than you think.
 Finding employment after a conviction in Texas can be very hard because Texas is an “at will” state, meaning an employer can fire or refuse to hire you without providing a reason.
 To protect your future and freedom, make your first call to me and I’ll fight for your case.

 To be convicted of a criminal mischief charge, there needs to be physical evidence.
 Defending against a criminal mischief charge means aggressively scrutinizing the process with which the police gathered their evidence and challenging the reliability of said evidence.
 If the evidence was obtained in an illegal search and seizure, it’s possible to have your whole case dismissed.
 If the evidence is purely circumstantial, it’s possible to show there is no physical evidence tying you to the crime.

 Seek Help from an Experienced Austin Criminal Defense Lawyer

 Don’t try to face this alone.
-With my experience working closely with the criminal justice system in Texas, I can help you protect your freedoms and future.
-Keeping a conviction off of your record is worth your future!
+With my experience working closely with the criminal justice system in Texas, I can try to help you protect your freedoms and future.
+Your future is worth the effort now of trying to keep a conviction off your record.
 Contact me today.